-Usually, I prefer an cooling technique, like air conditioning, over a passive technique, like sweating profusely.
-The problem with cooling in PCBs is that they usually take up too much power and too much space.
+Usually, I prefer a cooling technique, like air conditioning, over a passive technique, like sweating profusely.
+The problem with cooling PCBs is that they usually take up too much power and too much space.

 Power usage always seems to creep up on you.
-I never realize that I’ve spent several hundred dollars on cooling my house until I get the bill.
+I never realize that I’d spent several hundred dollars on cooling my house until I get the bill.
 The same thing happens in circuits.
-The primary ICs are already pulling tons of Watts, so who cares if you put in a low wattage fan.
-Well, if your application is low power, the extra draw could mean a much shorter battery life.
+The primary ICs are already pulling tons of Watts, so who cares if you put in a low-wattage fan?
+Well, if your application is low-power, the extra draw could mean a much shorter battery life.

 Some designers have the privilege of using as much space as they need.
 Unfortunately, I am not one of them.
-Space is a precious commodity on most of my projects.
-This means that I need to minimize space consuming cooling components, like fans, to make room for circuits.
+Space is a precious commodity in most of my projects.
+This means that I need to minimize space-consuming cooling components, like fans, to make room for circuits.

 Passive cooling systems use natural phenomena to cool down boards, meaning they don’t need any more power to work.
 They’re also generally smaller than systems, though that can vary based on which design you choose.

-Heat sinks look cool and well help keep your PCB cool too.
+Heat sinks look cool and will help keep your PCB cool too.

-Natural Convection/Heat Sinks - Natural convection is what it sounds like.
+Natural Convection/PCB Heat Sinks - Natural convection is what it sounds like.
 While you don’t necessarily have to use heat sinks to take advantage of this, they are well suited to it.
 When arranged correctly, heat sinks can use the natural airflow to dissipate heat without using power.
-If you want to design the optimal heat sink you’ll need to crunch a few numbers to get efficient airflow and minimize the boundary layer.
-This solution is extremely simple but takes up more space than other passive approaches.
+If you want to design the optimal PCB heat sink you’ll need to crunch a few numbers to get efficient airflow and minimize the boundary layer.
+This solution is extremely simple but takes up more space than other passive heat dissipation.

 This is what happens when you don’t have any kind of cooling.

 I may not be able to help you beat the summer heat, but these techniques will help you cool off your boards.
-All of these passive processes will save your circuit power, and will generally use less space than an system.
+All of these passive heat dissipation processes will save your circuit power, and will generally use less space than a system.
 If power and space are big concerns for you, try one of these systems.